XRPLF/XRPL-Standards/XLS-0033d-CFTs/README.md

 We realized that the problem with re-creatable CFTs is due to the account/currency pair where the currency can be re-used many times after the CFT has been burnt.
 To solve this problem, the `CFTokenIssuanceID` is now constructed from two parameter: the issuer address and transaction sequence.
 Since the transaction sequence is na increasing index, `CFTokenIssuanceID` will never be re-created.
 And thus, the AssetCode/currency can be made as an optional field that's going to be used purely for metadata purposes.

 Although using this approach would mean that CFT payment transactions would no longer involve the currency code, making it inconvinient for the users, it is still an acceptable compromise.
 The ledger already has something similar - NFToken has a random identifier and uses clio for API services.

+# Appendix 3: Allow-Listing
+In certain use cases, issuers may want the option to only allow specific accounts to hold their CFT, similar to how authorization works for TrustLines.
+## Without Allow-Listing
+Let's first explore how the flow looks like without allow-listing:
+1. Alice holds a CFT with asset-code `USD`.
+2. Bob wants to hold it, and therefore submits a `CFTokenTrust` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
+This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve.
+3. Bob can now receive and send payments from/to anyone using `USD`.
+4. Bob no longer wants to use the CFT, meaning that he needs to return his entire amount of `USD` back to the issuer through a `Payment` transaction.
+Resulting in a zero-balance `CFToken` object again.
+5. Bob then submits a `CFTokenTrust` transaction that has set the `tfUntrust` flag, which will successfully delete `CFToken` object.

+## With Allow-Listing
+The issuer needs to enable allow-listing for the CFT by setting the `lsfRequiresAuthorization` on the `CFTokenIssuance`.
+With allow-listing, there needs to be a bidirectional trust between the holder and the issuer.
+Let's explore the flow and compare the difference with above:
+1. Alice has a CFT of currency `USD` (same as above)
+2. Bob wants to hold it, and therefore submits a `CFTokenTrust` transaction specifying the `CFTokenIssuanceID`, and does not specify any flag.
+This will create a `CFToken` object on a `CFTokenPage` with zero balance, and potentially taking up extra reserve. (same as above)
+**However at this point, Bob still does not have the permission to use `USD`!**
+3. Alice needs to send a `CFTokenTrust` transaction specifying Bob's address in the `CFTokenHolder` field, and if successful, it will set the `lsfAuthorized` flag on Bob's `CFToken` object.
+This will now finally enable Bob to use `USD`.
+4. Same as step 4 above
+5. Same as step 5 above

+**It is important to note that the holder always must first submit the `CFTokenTrust` transaction before the issuer.** This means that in the example above, steps 2 and 3 cannot be reversed where Alice submits the `CFTokenTrust` before Bob.

 # Implementation Notes